celery/kombu/docs/userguide/connections.rst

 Keyword arguments
 =================

-The :class:`BrokerConnection` class supports additional keyword arguments, these are:
+The :class:`~kombu.connection.Connection` class supports additional keyword arguments, these are:

 :hostname: Default host name if not provided in the URL.